-As a freelance presenter she has been able to work for different UK television networks on various sporting fixtures including six Olympic Games, five Paralympic Games and five Winter Olympic Games as well as major Royal events including Trooping the Colour, the Queen’s Royal Pageant and the Royal Wedding between Prince Harry and Meghan Markle.
+Clare has worked in radio since she left university in 1994, and has been presenting major events on television and radio since becoming the face of the BBC’s horse racing output in 1998.
+Since then, she has worked on various sporting fixtures including six Olympic Games, five Paralympic Games and five Winter Olympic Games as well as major Royal events including Trooping the Colour, the Queen’s Royal Pageant and the Royal Wedding between Prince Harry and Meghan Markle.

-Since 2013, Clare has presented The Clare Balding Show on BT Sport, interviewing some of the most famous names in sport.
-Clare presented the 2017 America’s Cup in Bermuda and later this year will be presenting the WTA Tour Finals from Singapore, both for BT.
+From 2013-2018, she hosted The Clare Balding Show on BT Sport, interviewing some of the most famous names in sport.
+Clare presented the 2017 America’s Cup in Bermuda, the WTA Tour Finals from Singapore, Fed Cup tennis and women’s football, all for BT.